 Pharmacies now offering COVID-19 vaccines: Here's what you need to know

-The effort to immunize more Americans from the deadly coronavirus now includes major retail pharmacy chains.
+The effort to immunize more Americans against the coronavirus now includes major retail pharmacy chains.

-National drugstore chains CVS Health and Walgreens are among the more than 20 major retailers getting supplies of COVID-19 vaccinations from the federal government this week.
-But getting an immunization shot is not as easy as walking through the pharmacy door — and consumers are being urged not to do that, but instead to get in line by making an appointment online or the phone.
+National drugstore chains CVS Health and Walgreens are among the more than 20 major retailers getting supplies of COVID-19 vaccines from the federal government this week.
+But getting a shot isn't as easy as walking through the pharmacy door.
+Indeed, consumers are being discouraged from flocking to the stores, but rather get in line by making an appointment online or the phone.

+The federal program will be implemented in stages, based on available vaccine supplies, with shipments arriving as soon as Thursday, according to the U.S. Centers for Disease Control and Prevention.

+"The federal government is providing 1 million doses of COVID-19 vaccine for the launch of the program," a CDC spokesman said in an email to CBS MoneyWatch.
+"We are not able to confirm how many doses will be provided weekly to pharmacy partners during future weeks, but weekly allocations are anticipated to eventually increase as the vaccine supply increases."

-In Alabama, for example, Walmart pharmacies will get getting federal shipments of the vaccine, while in California, it's CVS and Rite Aid.
+In Alabama, for example, Walmart pharmacies will get federal shipments of the vaccine, while in California, CVS and Rite Aid are expected to receive doses.
 Shipments of the vaccine are going to Hy-Vee and CPESN USA locations in Iowa, and to Albertsons, Costco and Health Mart pharmacies in Washington state.
 Look up your state here.

 Walgreens and CVS Health